kdef/wvbnb/content/suites/_index.md

 featured_image:
 featured_image_alt_text:
 ---
 We have five luxurious guest suites at our bed and breakfast.
-Each room has the following ammenities:
+Each room has the following amenities:

 *  king bed
 *  en-suite bath with heated floors